linty5/linty5.github.io/_pages/about.md

 **News**
 ======
+- Jul 2023: "HSGAN: Hyperspectral Reconstruction from RGB Images with Generative Adversarial Network" is **accepted** to IEEE TNNLS 2023

 - Oct 2021: I accepted an invitation to join WOODMAN AI, an industrial defect detection company based in Shanghai, as a deep learning algorithm engineer.

 - Nov 2020: "Legacy Photo Editing with Learned Noise Prior" is **accepted** to WACV 2021